w3f/polkadot-spec/docs/chapter-anv.md

 ###### Definition -def-num- Validation Result {#defn-validation-result}

 The validation result is returned by the `validate_block` parachain Runtime API after attempting to validate a parachain block.
-Those results are then used in candidate commitments ([Definition 107](chapter-anv#defn-candidate-commitments)), which then will be inserted into the relay chain via the parachain inherent data ([Definition 103](chapter-anv#defn-parachain-inherent-data)).
+Those results are then used in candidate commitments ([Definition -def-num-ref-](chapter-anv#defn-candidate-commitments)), which then will be inserted into the relay chain via the parachain inherent data ([Definition -def-num-ref-](chapter-anv#defn-parachain-inherent-data)).
 The validation result, ${V}$, is a datastructure of the following format:

 $$
 {V}={\left({h},{R},{M}_{{u}},{M}_{{h}},{p}_{,}{w}\right)}